 Your superstar ingredient: Bixa Orellana Seed Extract.
 Known for its brightening, anti-inflammatory and pore-refining properties, this powerful antioxidant is a great way to breathe some life and luminosity into a dull complexion.

 Okay, now acne breakouts will begin to subside for most women who dealt with them, thanks to the fact that menopause-induced hormonal fluctuations are over.
 It only took literal decades.
 During these years, your skin isn’t producing much oil, so it continues to become drier and require more care.
 A primary concern at this age is to lock in as much moisture as possible.

 Sun damage that’s accumulated over the years can lead to skin fragility and a tendency to bruise more easily, so it’s important to be gentle and continue to—you guessed it—use sunscreen.

-Your superstar ingredient: Full Spectrum Hemp-Derived CBD.
+Your superstar ingredient: Broad-Spectrum Hemp-Derived CBD.
 While CBD (or cannabidiol) is relatively new to the skincare world, research surrounding the ingredient’s anti-aging and anti-inflammatory properties has shown the antioxidant’s ability to smooth skin texture, trap moisture beneath the skin and brighten the complexion.